-- DCDfreq < timesteps between writing coordinates to trajectory file > - Acceptable Values: positive integer
+- DCDfreq < timesteps between writing coordinates to trajectory file > Acceptable Values: positive integer

 Description: The number of timesteps between the writing of position coordinates to the trajectory file.
-The initial positions will not be included in the trajectory file.

-DCDUnitCell < write unit cell data to dcd file? > Acceptable Values: yes or no Default Value: no Description: If this option is set to yes, then DC

-Description: If this option is set to yes, then DCD files will contain unit cell information in the style of Charmm DCD files.

-\bullet velDCDfile $\ <$ velocity trajectory output file >
+The initial positions will not be included in the trajectory file. - DCDUnitCell < write unit cell data to dcd file? > Acceptable Values: yes or no Default Value: yes if periodic cell Description: If this option is set to yes, then DCD files will contain unit cell information in the style of Charmm DCD files.
+By default this option is enabled if the simulation cell is periodic in all three dimensions and disabled otherwise. - \bullet velocDfile $\ <$ velocity trajectory output file > - Acceptable Values: UNIX filename